 Review your photographer’s portfolio and see if their photographic style fits your brand.
 If you aren’t a fan of their editing style or creativity, then simply do not choose that photographer.

 How can you tell if your photographer is a professional?
-Look up their credentials (or ask them yourself!).
+Look up their credentials, or ask them yourself!
 Professional photographers have memberships in professional organizations like the PPOC, CAPIC and PPA.
-Also research past clients and what brands or businesses the photographer has worked for in the past.
-Well-known brands are more likely to hire the best-in-business photographers.
+Also, research past clients and what brands or businesses the photographer has worked with in the past.
+Well known brands are more likely to hire the best photographers in Calgary.

 Photographers are generally very lovely people and it’s reasonable to assume that a professional photographer is good at interacting with clients.
-But sometimes you’ll meet a prospective photographer with an amazing portfolio, then on the day of the photoshoot, your photographer is stressed out and not the easy going professional that will make you feel comfortable during the shoot.
+But sometimes you’ll meet a prospective photographer with an amazing portfolio who turns into a stressed out tyrant that will make you and everyone else uncomfortable during the photo shoot.

 We get it – photoshoots can be stressful for photographers.
-It’s often a long day coordinating many moving parts, it’s physically demanding carrying hundreds of pounds of equipment and having to be alert of your environment and what’s happening around you.
+It’s often a long day coordinating many moving parts, it’s physically demanding carrying hundreds of pounds of equipment and being alert to everyone and everything happening on set.
 That’s why it is so important when choosing a photographer to find someone who knows how to cope with stress.
 A great photographer will thrive, not collapse, under pressure.

 Pick a photographer who makes you feel comfortable and at ease during the photo session.
 I always recommend getting to know your photographer in-person prior to your photoshoot.
-You can invite your photographer out for coffee to discuss the details of the event and discover more about their background in photography.
+You can invite your photographer out for coffee to discuss the details of the photography project and discover more about their background, their photographic process, the types of clients and projects they have worked on.

 It’s also important to remember that a photoshoot doesn’t end when the photographer puts their camera away.
 The next stage of any professional shoot is post-production and editing, so choose a photographer with open-communication.
-You should be able to communicate honestly about your vision for a shot and negotiate various editing and retouching aspects.
-The best client-photographer relationships are created when the photographer goes above and beyond client expectations.
+You should be able to communicate honestly about your vision for a shot and discuss the editing and retouching aspects.
+The best client-photographer relationships are created when the photographer lays out a clear process and there is good communication between all of the stakeholders.

-As a client, always be sure to ask your photographer about their expected photo delivery times, and make sure to fully read their contract regardless.
-Delivery times can vary depending on the amount of post-production editing required or the complexity of the photoshoot.
+Ask your photographer about their expected photo delivery times for proofs and for the edited final images.
+Delivery times can vary depending on the amount of post-production editing required, the complexity of the photoshoot or how many people need to give feedback on the editing.

 Portfolio and Samples

-Apart from being highly experienced, two things are non-negotiable when hiring professional photographers: the quality of their work and their client service.
+Apart from being highly experienced, two things are non-negotiable when choosing a commercial photographer: the quality of their work and their client service.
 After getting to know your photographer and doing the initial meeting, make sure to read online reviews and testimonials.
-You can even go the extra mile to ask previous clients of your chosen photographer what their experience was like.
-The goal is ensuring that your photographer will give you the results and photographic experience you desire.
+You can even go the extra mile by asking ask previous clients of your chosen photographer what their experience was like.
+The goal is ensuring that your photographer can consistently give you the photography results and service experience you desire.

-Pro tip: Don’t be afraid to compare their portfolio to lots of other portfolios.
-Check websites, social media, and any printed samples they may have, as some photographers also offer photo canvas printing or albums for certain events.
+Pro tip: Don’t be afraid to compare their portfolio to a few other portfolios.
+Check websites, social media, and printed samples.